 - Declaration of Peter Neumann before a U.S. District Court regarding electronic voting.

-- Who Gets to Count Your Vote?
-Comments on electronic voting by Barbara Simons.
+- Voting and Technology: Who Gets to Count Your Vote? by David L. Dill, Bruce Schneier, and Barbara Simons

 - The Diebold AccuVote TS Should be Decertified: And what this tells us about the certification process.
 Paper by Dr. Doug Jones, University of Iowa, Computer Science Department.